boarfish55/potatofs/README.md

 TODO
 ====

+* bg_purge is too slow, don't hold the lock the entire time.
+Just get the list of slabs in a list, then purge what you can.
+* potatofs should unload slabs more aggressively if space is tight, otherwise the mgr cannot purge them as long as they are being held by the fs.
+* Don't use exlog(LOG_DEBUG...), use exlog_dbg() instead for better
+  granularity.
+I.e., slabdb would be a good one.
+* Some format strings have the wrong conversion for tv_nsec, should be "l".
+* The fs should really retry claims and unclaim ops.
 * fsck is too slow, too many cleam/unclaim.
 Try to batch operations on a single slab together
 * Wrap the uuid_unparse() in conditionals to avoid running that when